MaxSmoot/TrailsBackend/README.md

 # TrailsBackend
 Backend for my personal project: Trails.maxwsmoot.com

-Developed in Typescript Using Node and Express
+Developed in Typescript Using Node and Express..